 - My Account

 *Alan Page was born on this date in 1945.
 He was a Black football player and is a lawyer, retired state Supreme Court Judge, and education activist.

-Page played professionally with the Minnesota Vikings and the Chicago Bears from until 1981.
-In 1971, he was the first defensive player in NFL history to receive "Most Valuable Player" Award.
-Eight years later Page became the first active NFL player to complete a marathon (26.2 miles).
-Also during this time (1978) he received his Jurist Doctor from the University of Minnesota Law School.
+Page played professionally with the Minnesota Vikings and the Chicago Bears until 1981.
+In 1971, he was the first defensive player in NFL history to receive the "Most Valuable Player" Award.
+Eight years later, Page became the first active NFL player to complete a marathon (26.2 miles).
+Also during this time (1978), he received his Jurist Doctor from the University of Minnesota Law School.

-One year later he joined the Minnesota Association of Black Lawyers and has been a member of the Advisory Board of the Mixed Blood Theater Company since 1984.
-He was a Color Commentator for Turner Broadcasting System, College Football Game of the Week in 1982 and a Commentator for National Public Radio from 1982-1983.
-Page also received the National Education Association "Friend of Education" Award and the Chicago's Inner City Sports Hall of Fame in 1991.
-In 1993 he was inducted into College Football Hall of Fame.
+One year later, he joined the Minnesota Association of Black Lawyers and has been a member of the Advisory Board of the Mixed Blood Theater Company since 1984.
+He was a Color Commentator for Turner Broadcasting System, College Football Game of the Week in 1982, and a Commentator for National Public Radio from 1982-1983.
+Page received the National Education Association "Friend of Education" Award and Chicago's Inner City Sports Hall of Fame in 1991.
+In 1993 he was inducted into the College Football Hall of Fame.

 Page was on the Board of Directors of the Minneapolis Urban League from 1987-1990 and a member of the Institute of the Bill of Rights Law Task Force on Drug Testing in the Workplace, 1990-1991.
 In 1988, he founded The Page Education Foundation, which assists minority youth with post-secondary education.
 The Page Education Foundation was created with a simple but innovative idea; to entice young people of color to positively influence younger children by offering mentoring and financial assistance for college in exchange for their volunteer service.